adelmeleka/chat_api/README.md

 ## API Endpoints

-To be able to use any endpoint provided by the system, you must include the follwing authorization token in any request header as follows
+To be able to use any endpoint provided by the system, you must include the following authorization token in any request header:

 `Header Key: API-Key`